SolCrys Logo

 • Slow to build (6–12 months minimum for measurable impact)

-• Risk of TOS violation if you over-promote (Reddit, marketplace policies)
+• Risk of breaking platform Terms of Service if you over-promote (Reddit, marketplace review policies)

 • Requires accountable, named participation; can't be automated